defgsus/clipig/docs/_doc_template.md

 python clipig-gui.py
 ```

-paste the code inside the editor and press `Alt-S` to start training
+paste the code inside the editor (top-left one) and
-and watch the image emerge in realtime.
+press `Alt-S` to start training and watch the image
+emerge in realtime.

 So, what does the image look like?